flowscripter/cli-framework/README.md

 provided a `CLIConfig` object containing the CLI application's name, version and description together with streams to use for `stdout` and `stderr`.

-The `NodeCLI` implementation is a simple extension to the `BaseCLI` which provides the name, version and description from the current project's `package.json` and uses the NodeJS provided `process.stdout` and `process.stderr` streams.
+The `SimpleNodeCLI` implementation is a simple extension to the `BaseCLI` which provides the name, version and description from the current project's `package.json` and uses the NodeJS provided `process.stdout` and `process.stderr` streams.

+The `NodeCLI` implementation is a more advanced extension than the `SimpleNodeCLI` which supports a configuration file, logging level control, control of color output and plugin management.

 ## Example Projects